Department of Race, Ethnicity, Gender, and Sexualilty Studies

 AAS 2013.
 Introduction to African American Studies.
 (3-0) 3 Credit Hours.

 Offers an interdisciplinary introduction to major topics in African American Studies.
-Course materials will address basic contours of the black experience in the United States.
+Course materials will address basic contours of the Black experience in the United States.
 Topics that may be investigated include historical, autobiographical, political, cultural, sociological, literary, and/or popular responses to and representation of African Americans in the United States.
 May be applied toward the Core Curriculum requirement in Language, Philosophy and Culture.
 Generally offered: Fall, Spring.
-Course Fees: DL01 $75; LRC1 $12; LRH1 $20.54; STSH $30.81.
+Course Fee: DL01 $75; LRC1 $12; LRH1 $20.54; STSH $30.81.

 AAS 2113.
 African American Culture, Leadership and Social Issues.
 (3-0) 3 Credit Hours.